Sam Smith

 Samuel Frederick Smith (born 19 May 1992) is an English singer and songwriter.
-In 2012, they (Note: Smith is non-binary and uses they/them pronouns.) rose to prominence when they featured on Disclosure's breakthrough single "Latch", which peaked at number eleven on the UK Singles Chart.
-The following year, they featured on Naughty Boy's single "La La La", which became a number one single in the UK.
+In 2012, they (Note: Smith is non-binary and uses they/them pronouns.) rose to prominence when they featured on electronic music duo Disclosure's breakthrough single "Latch", which peaked at No. 11 on the UK singles chart.
+The following year, they featured on record producer Naughty Boy's single "La La La", which became a number one single in the UK.

-Smith's debut studio album, In the Lonely Hour (2014), was released through Capitol Records UK and debuted at number one on the UK Albums Chart.
+Smith's debut studio album, In the Lonely Hour (2014), was released by Capitol Records UK and debuted at number one on the UK Albums Chart.
 The album's lead single, "Lay Me Down", was released prior to "La La La".
 The album's second single, "Money on My Mind", became their second number one single in the UK.
 Its third single, "Stay with Me", was internationally successful, reaching number one in the UK and number two on the US Billboard Hot 100, while subsequent singles "I'm Not the Only One" and "Like I Can" reached the top ten in the UK.
 The album won four awards at the 57th Annual Grammy Awards, including Best Pop Vocal Album, Best New Artist, Record of the Year, Song of the Year, and nominations for Album of the Year and Best Pop Solo Performance.